Skip to main content

 • Exercise on a softer, more pliable surface whenever possible.

-Your physical therapist can teach you exercises to ensure maximum strength and health, and prevent MTSS.
+Your physical therapist can teach you exercises to ensure maximum strength and health and prevent shin splints.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat MTSS.
-However, you may want to consider:
+All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
+You may want to consider:

-• A physical therapist who is experienced in treating people with MTSS, or who has experience treating patients who participate in your sport.
+• A physical therapist who is experienced in treating people with shin splints or MTSS, or who has experience treating individuals who participate in your sport or activity.
+Some physical therapists have a practice with an orthopedic (muscles, bones, and joints) sports focus.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.